wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    "Complete Continuous Improvement Enormously Boosts Continuous Integration"

-   * "Complete" is an adjective that also includes 'modern', 'self-service', 'integrated', 'end-to-end'
+   "Complete" is an adjective that also include<br />'modern', 'self-service', 'integrated', 'end-to-end'

-   * "Continuous Improvement" is a buzz word that also include 'continuous testing', 'continuous integration', 'continuous deployment', 'devops'
+   "Continuous Improvement" is a buzz word that also include<br />'continuous testing', 'continuous integration', 'continuous deployment', 'devops'

-   * "Enormously" is an adverb that also includes 'remarkably', 'substantially', 'significantly', 'seriously'
+   "Enormously" is an adverb that also include<br />'remarkably', 'substantially', 'significantly', 'seriously'

-   * "Boosts" is a verb that also includes 'accelerates', 'improves', 'enhances', 'revamps'
+   "Boosts" is a verb that also include<br />'accelerates', 'improves', 'enhances', 'revamps'

-   * "Continuous Integration" is another buzz word
+   "Continuous Integration" is another buzz word

+   ### generator.py Program code

-1. View the sample ("trivial") Python program code that generates the buzz phrases above at:
+1. Click the URL below to view the sample ("trivial") Python program code that generates the buzz phrases above:

    <pre><a target="_blank" href="https://github.com/wilsonmar/cicd-buzz/blob/master/buzz/generator.py">https://github.com/robvanderleek/cicd-buzz/blob/master/buzz/generator.py</a></pre>

-   The program begins at bottom of the code from the `print(generate_buzz())` within the `__main__`
+   The program begins at bottom of the code from the `print(generate_buzz())` command within the `__main__`

+   The `generate_buzz()` function

    ### Local use of Robert's Docker